SAIC-ATS/ARTTECH-5010/syllabus.md

     - How does this fit in with other courses?
     - History of course?
     - What does it mean for us?
-- Introduction to each other
+- Introduction to each other, generate reference to project of interest.
 - Survey of Creative Coding Platforms
     - History
     - Contemporary Options w/ Examples